lewagon/dotfiles/01-Ruby/05-Regular-Expressions/04-Word-frequency/README.md

 #=> { 'lord' => 8722, 'God' => 7380, 'Jesus' => 2617 }
 ```

-NOTE: Please ignore punctuation (example: `Seb's` should be counted as `Seb` in your final tally of word occurrences).
+NOTE: Please ignore punctuation (example: `Seb's` should be counted as `Seb` in your final count of word occurrences).

 ### Get rid of the noise